nocomplexity/codeaudit/README.md

 Python Code Audit is a tool to find **security issues** in Python code.
 This static application security testing (SAST) tool has **great** features to simplify the necessary security tasks and make it fun and easy.

+This tool is designed for anyone who uses or creates Python programs and wants to understand and mitigate potential security risks.

 This tool is created for:
-* Users of Python programs who want to known the security risks of the used Python code.
+* Python Users who want to assess the security risks in the Python code they use.
-* Anyone who loves to create Python programs and want to deliver Python code without vulnerabilities.
-So this tool is not only professional programs, but also occasional Python programmers.
-Creating secure software is very difficult.
-This program with the extensive documentation is your friendly security colleague!
+* Python Developers: Anyone, from professionals to hobbyists, who wants to deliver secure Python code.
-* Anyone who wants a simple way to get fast insight in possible security risks with Python packages or Python files.
+* Security-Conscious Users: People seeking a simple, fast way to gain insight into potential security vulnerabilities within Python packages or files.

+Creating secure software can be challenging.
+This tool, with its comprehensive [documentation](https://nocomplexity.com/documents/codeaudit/intro.html), acts as your helpful security colleague, making it easier to identify and address vulnerabilities.

 ## Features